BroadbandForum/usp/specification/mtp/stomp/index.md

 The STOMP Heart Beat mechanism can be used to periodically send data between a STOMP client and a STOMP server to ensure that the underlying TCP connection is still available.
 This is an optional STOMP mechanism and is negotiated when establishing the STOMP connection.

-**R-STOMP.8** - If the `STOMP.Connection` instance's `EnableHeartbeats` parameter value is `True` then the USP Agent MUST negotiate the STOMP Heart Beat mechanism within the `STOMP` frame during the process of establishing the STOMP connection as is defined in the "Heart-beating" section of the STOMP Spec.
+**R-STOMP.8** - If the `STOMP.Connection` instance's `EnableHeartbeats` parameter value is `True` then the USP Agent MUST negotiate the STOMP Heart Beat mechanism within the `STOMP` frame during the process of establishing the STOMP connection as is defined in the "Heart-beating" section of the STOMP Specification.

 **R-STOMP.9** - If the `STOMP.Connection` instance's `EnableHeartbeats` parameter value is either `False` or not implemented then the USP Agent MUST either not send the `heart-beat` STOMP header in the `STOMP` frame or send "0,0" as the value of the `heart-beat` STOMP header in the `STOMP` frame.

-**R-STOMP.10** - USP Agents negotiating the STOMP Heart Beat mechanism MUST use the `STOMP.Connection.{i}.OutgoingHeartbeat` and `STOMP.Connection.{i}.IncomingHeartbeat` parameter values within the `heart-beat` STOMP header as defined in the "Heart-beating" section of the STOMP Spec.
+**R-STOMP.10** - USP Agents negotiating the STOMP Heart Beat mechanism MUST use the `STOMP.Connection.{i}.OutgoingHeartbeat` and `STOMP.Connection.{i}.IncomingHeartbeat` parameter values within the `heart-beat` STOMP header as defined in the "Heart-beating" section of the STOMP Specification.

-**R-STOMP.11** - USP Agents that have negotiated a STOMP Heart Beat mechanism with a STOMP server MUST adhere to the heart beat values (as defined in the "Heart-beating" section of the STOMP Spec) as returned in the `CONNECTED` frame.
+**R-STOMP.11** - USP Agents that have negotiated a STOMP Heart Beat mechanism with a STOMP server MUST adhere to the heart beat values (as defined in the "Heart-beating" section of the STOMP Specification) as returned in the `CONNECTED` frame.

 ## Mapping USP Endpoints to STOMP Destinations